Wang Xiao (footballer, born 1979): Yunnan Hongta

+Tianjin TEDA

-He transferred to Tianjin Teda F.C. at the beginning of the 2004 Chinese Super League season and would make his club debut when he played in their first game on the season on May 15, 2004 against Chongqing Lifan F.C. in a 0–0 draw.
+Wang transferred to Tianjin TEDA at the beginning of the 2004 Chinese Super League season and would make his club debut when he played in their first game on the season on May 15, 2004 against Chongqing Lifan F.C. in a 0–0 draw.
 By the following season he had established himself as a key member of the team and by the 2006 league season he had become the team's captain after Yu Genwei retired.
 His reputation at Tianjin would grow when he was able to lead them to their first continental cup campaign in the 2009 AFC Champions League, however his poor performance within the campaign saw him stripped of the captaincy and it given to Cao Yang.
 Injury and suspensions would then see Wang Xiao miss much of the league season to end a disappointing 2009 league season.
 During 2010, he became the team captain again after former captain Cao Yang got injured at the beginning of the season 2010.
 Later he got injured after several games, his teammate Marko Zorić took his armband.
-After fighting with serious injuries, he had announced his retirement after season.
-He also mentioned that he is going to stay and become a coach in the team.
+After fighting with serious injuries, he had announced his retirement at the end of the season.

+Coaching career

+After retirement from playing, Wang became the assistant coach with Tianjin TEDA.
+He left the club in 2015 after changes in the club management.

+In July 2021, Wang joined Guangxi Pingguo Haliao as manager and coach.
+In October, Wang returned to Tianjin for investigations in incidents during his tenure with Tianjin Teda.